dannyvankooten/www.dannyvankooten.com/src/content/blog/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 My solution simply started with the first tile in the top-left corner in the image and then fitted any of the other tiles on any of its edges until all tiles were in the image.
 Instead of rotating the entire tile and then checking whether it fit, I only compared the edges of the tile and only rotated or flipped it when a match was found.

-If another tile fitted on the northern or western edge of the starting tile, I shifted all the tile in the image.
+If another tile fitted on the northern or western edge of the starting tile, I shifted all the tiles in the image.
 Another option was to first find a corner tile and then work from there, but this approach proved to be faster.

 ---

 **[Day 21](https://adventofcode.com/2020/day/21)** / [code](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/21.c) / runtime: 276 μs

-Day 21 resembled day 16 in that we could decude which ingredients contained an allergen by repeatedly picking the only available option until we were done.
+Day 21 resembled day 16 in that we could deduce which ingredients contained an allergen by repeatedly picking the only available option until we were done.

 ---